duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_5_hw_assembly_db21m.md

 - [FAQ](#op-faq-db21m)

-The FAQ section at the bottom of this page might be the first thing to visit if something is not clear.
-This may already answer your comments, questions or doubts.
+The FAQ section at the bottom of this page provides resolutions to common symptoms.

 ## Preliminary Steps {#howto-preliminary-db21m}

 ### Unboxing

 Unbox all of your components and lay them out on a flat surface.
 Ensure that you have well lit, uncluttered space to work on.
-Do not show any violence to the Duckiebot pieces or they might break.

-Note: Your Duckiebot chassis are under the white protection foam.
-To get your Duckiebot chassis, pull out the white protection foam in the box after remove everything.
+Note: "The Duckiebox hides but does not steal".
+Your Duckiebot chassis is under the white protection foam.
+To get to the chassis, pull out the white foam from the box after removing everything.
+Mind that the upper part of the inside foam has several side pockets in addition to a main compartment where components are located.

-Although not necessary, a small (M2.5) wrench will ease some of the next passages.
+Although not necessary, a small (M2.5) wrench might ease some of the next passages.

+Note: we currently support the NVIDIA Jetson Nano 2GB developer kit, not 4GB.

 ### Plastic cover

 Peel the plastic cover from all the chassis parts on both sides.

 ### Screws, Nuts and Stand-offs

 Each type of screw, nut and stand-off is labeled with an index.
 You will find corresponding labels on the pictures at each step.
 Using the right parts at each step will prevent undesirable effects (e.g., nylon screws prevent electrical shorts).

 <div figure-id="fig:db21m-parts_indices" figure-caption="Overview of interlocking parts">